-This section provides details on the reconsideration and review process of regulatory decisions made by the Aged Care Quality and Safety Commissioner (Commissioner) in relation to the accreditation of a residential aged care service and a quality assessor’s registration.
+This section provides details on the reconsideration and review process of regulatory decisions made by the Aged Care Quality and Safety Commissioner (Commissioner) in relation to the accreditation of a residential service and a quality assessor’s registration.

 The Aged Care Quality and Safety Commission Rules 2018 (Rules) make provisions for reconsideration and review of certain decisions (reviewable decisions) made by the Commissioner under the Rules.

 Reconsideration decisions are made by the Commissioner.
 Those decisions may then be reviewed by the Administrative Appeals Tribunal (AAT), a review authority independent of the Commission.

 Key changes for aged care providers

 On 1 July 2019, the Aged Care Quality and Safety Commission (Commission) began assessing and monitoring the quality of care and services against the Aged Care Quality Standards (Quality Standards).